DhruvJyotiDas/Med-X/README.md

 MediSpace is a centralized digital healthcare platform designed to simplify medical data management and improve clinical decision-making.
 By leveraging **LLM-based AI summarization (Google Gemini)**, the platform transforms complex medical reports into concise, actionable insights for both patients and doctors.

+# 🚀 Project Novelty & Key Contributions

+- **UTILIZES A HIGHLY NOVEL GOOGLE TRANSFORMER — MEDGEMMA — FINE-TUNED ON CUSTOM MEDICAL DATA**
+  This project goes beyond API-based LLM usage by fine-tuning **MedGemma** on domain-specific medical data, enabling the model to learn contextual and semantic patterns directly from real-world datasets.

+- **ENCODER-ONLY TRANSFORMER ARCHITECTURE FOR DEEP DATA UNDERSTANDING**
+  The system is intentionally designed as an **encoder-only transformer**, focusing on representation learning rather than text generation, which allows deeper insight extraction and stronger semantic embeddings from medical reports.

+- **INSIGHT-DRIVEN MODEL DESIGN INSTEAD OF PURE GENERATION**
+  By prioritizing an encoder-centric approach, the model emphasizes understanding latent structures, correlations, and trends within the dataset, making it suitable for analytical and summarization tasks.

+- **PRODUCTION-GRADE DEPLOYMENT USING NGINX ON HTTPS PORT 443**
+  The fine-tuned model is hosted behind an **NGINX web server** exposed via standard **HTTPS (port 443)**, reflecting real-world, secure, and firewall-friendly deployment practices.

+- **PUBLIC HTTPS ENDPOINT FOR MACHINE LEARNING INFERENCE**
+  The same public port is used to serve ML inference requests, demonstrating a seamless integration between secure web infrastructure and model-serving pipelines.

+- **END-TO-END ML AND SYSTEMS INTEGRATION**
+  The project delivers a complete pipeline combining transformer fine-tuning, encoder-only insight extraction, and secure production-style deployment, aligning academic research with industry-ready systems.

 ---
 ## 🚀 Demo Link
 📹 **Hosted Website Link**  - https://future-health-net.replit.app